Anaheim Pepper vs Hatch Chile: Store Pod or Regional Roast?

 Garden Expectation

 Growing Hatch seed outside New Mexico can produce good chiles, but it will not copy the Hatch Valley label.
-For route scope, keep Anaheim vs New Mexico chile separate: that page handles the broad family, while this page handles the store-bought Anaheim versus region-labeled Hatch decision.
+For scope, keep Anaheim vs New Mexico chile separate: that comparison explains the broad family, while this one focuses on store-bought Anaheim versus region-labeled Hatch chiles.

 Anaheim Pepper vs Hatch Chile FAQ